stevenyy88/projects/README.md

+# Hi there 👋

-# Hi there, I'm Steve Ng from Singapore.
-I'm also the Founder and CEO of Digital Futures Consultancy LLP. 👋
+I'm Steve Ng from Singapore.
+I'm also the Founder and CEO of Digital Futures Consultancy LLP.

 ### Software Engineer | Cybersecurity Specialist | AI Innovator